 Your cover letter should highlight the points on your resume that make you a superior candidate for the position you are seeking.
 It should not simply recap your resume, but rather point out details and expand on specific key assets that are essential for success in the job.

 What Information to Include in the Letter

 Think of your cover letter not just as an introduction or a statement of intent to apply for a job, but as a golden opportunity to market yourself, your skills, your qualifications, and your training to an employer.

-The body of your letter should contain pertinent information about how you were referred to the opportunity, your interest in the position.
+Start off the body of your letter with pertinent information about how you were referred to the opportunity and your interest in the position.

 In closing, you can include your plans for following up with the hiring manager: “I will call next week to follow up on the status of my application.”
 You should also thank them politely for their time.
 Use a business-like closing, such as “Sincerely,” “Best Regards,” or “Yours Truly,” followed by your name and signature (on a hard copy).

-General / All-Purpose Cover Letter Sample
+General Cover Letter Sample

 I am writing in reply to the classified ad you posted seeking to fill the position of Graduate Student Advisor for the Master of Arts in Liberal Studies degree program at ABC College.